 For upscaling old images, I found an app called Topaz Gigapixel.
 It uses AI image algorithms to take low-resolution photos (from older cameras) and convert them into higher-res versions that look great on modern screens, large and small.
 Just point the app to a folder of images, give it some basic specs, and let it work.

 This is a big project with several hundred web pages to update and hundreds more images to optimize.
-It will take a few months to finish, but AI coding help has made it manageable.
+It may take a few months to finish, but AI coding is saving me a massive amount of time and made it manageable.

 ~ Stacy